 Q: How will the recommended budget impact employee salaries?

 A: The budget includes a five percent (5%) salary increase for full and part-time employees.
 This does not include temporary positions, as well as some part-time teaching positions.

-Additionally, the FY 2022 budget includes the restoration of teacher salary scale adjustments and support staff market adjustments that were temporarily suspended in FY 2021.
-The budget also includes the increase of the minimum wage to $11.00 while maintaining the difference between hourly pay scales for 44 hourly employee groups based on years or experience.
-The total investment is $3.86 million and is outlined below.
+Additionally, the FY 2023 budget includes teacher salary scale adjustments, support staff adjustments, supplement/extra earring adjustments and the increase of the minimum wage to $12.00.
+The total investment is $2.9 million and is outlined below.

 Q: Will my health insurance premiums change next year?